poche1988/login-register-netcore-api/README.md

 Run scripts on project "Database" in SQL Management.
 Replace "nameofyourdb" with your own db name.
 Update connection string in API/appsettings.json
+Make sure project API is set up as startup project

 # Projects in solution
 API - Main Project.
 It contains the api controllers.